 The School of Theatre and Dance follows the health and safety protocols established by Marshall University.
 For more information, see https://www.marshall.edu/coronavirus/.
 This guide is a living documents which will change as additional medical research suggests new or variations on these protocols.
+Please be sure to check out the updated spring return to campus page.

 We are following coronavirus health and safety guidelines developed by theatre practitioners from the Johns Hopkins Peabody School, Marshall University COVID Guide, West Virginia University and others resulting from multi-institution research studies conducted over the last several months.